kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 - Compare real data model against synthetic data model – using real test data.

-*In the current examples we see on-par (few percentages lower performance of models created using synthetic data) performance of the ML models.
-We experimented with increased synthetic dataset, with minor improvements.
-Augmenting the training data is expected (not tested here) to have more effect when using deep learning algorithms.*
+*In the current examples we see near equivalent performance of the ML models (a few percentage points lower for models created using synthetic data).
+We experimented with increasing the size of the synthetic dataset, with minor improvements.
+Augmenting the training data is expected (not tested here) to have more effects when using deep learning algorithms.*

 # Summary, and forward looking